Frequently Asked Questions (FAQ's):

 Do you offer online therapy?

-I offer online video therapy when it is appropriate and only for California residents.
+I offer online video therapy for California residents only.
 For more information about online therapy, visit my Online/Video Therapy page by clicking here.

 How often would we meet?